-Clarington is the perfect place to rest and recharge if you’re looking to escape the hustle and bustle of the city life.
-You’ll find the municipality, which is part of Durham Region, where Highway 401 hits the 115, the southern portion nestled along Lake Ontario.
+Clarington is the perfect place to escape from Toronto where the hustle and bustle of the city make social distancing a bit of a challenge.
+You’ll find this municipality, which is part of Durham Region, at the meeting point of Highway 401 and the 115, with the southern portion nestled along Lake Ontario.

-Head north, and you’ll find yourself winding through many small hamlets, like Tyrone, Enniskillen and Kirby, with acres of picturesque farmland, mature trees and ambrosial streets lined with shops stocked with local goods.
+Head north to explore winding, rural roads through many small hamlets like Tyrone, Enniskillen and Kirby, with acres of picturesque farmland, mature trees and ambrosial streets lined with shops stocked with local goods.

-More urban communities can be found in Clarington too, like Bowmanville, Courtice, and Orono.
+More urban communities can be found in Clarington too — such as Bowmanville, Courtice and Orono.

-Because of its proximity to the GTA and access to major arteries, like the 407 extension to the north, Clarington is growing, and it actually has quite a lot to offer, especially this time of year.
+Because of its proximity to the GTA and access to major arteries including the completed 407 extension to the north, Clarington has grown and has quite a lot to offer, especially this time of year.